ssabhijith2000/Omni-directional_robot/README.md

 # Omni-directional_robot
-This is the Arduino C code for an omni directional Robot
+This is the Arduino firmware for an omni directional Robot with 4 motors